emjose/video-scroll-two/README.md

 <a href=#100days>![#100DaysOfCode](Assets/inter-100hash.png)</a>

 ### Day 16: February 23, 2021
 - I worked on two mini projects with video playback triggered by scrolling for Day 16.
-See <a href="https://github.com/emjose/video-scroll-one/#header">first video</a> project.

-- This project uses the <a href="https://rgalus.github.io/sticky-js/">Sticky-js</a> plugin to make elements on a page stay visible.
+- This project uses the <a href="http://stickyjs.com/">Sticky.js</a> plugin to make elements on a page stay visible.
+See <a href="https://github.com/emjose/video-scroll-one/#header">first video project</a>.

 - The animation intervals have some hiccups, but I had fun turning it into a "How to Eat a Banana" tutorial.

 #